 Whether you’re new to coding or love messing with tech, mini-projects are the top way to learn by doing, work with others, and feel sure early in your tech path.
 Yet, with lots of choices, choosing the right project (easy enough yet cool!) can be hard.

-This post will show you easy and big-impact mini-project ideas great for a first-year B.Tech student.
+This post will show you easy and big-impact on mini-project ideas great for a first-year B.Tech student.
 We’ll go over picks for both software and hardware fans, and even add in some mixed ideas you can try with mates.

-Why Mini-Projects Matter in First Year?
+Why Mini-Projects Matter in the First Year?

 Let’s look at the main “WHY” before we start our list: